sethyuan/react-hoc-query/README.md

   should the query result delays for too long (longer than `query.loadingWait`)
 - You can setup an interval to poll newest data periodically, and control when to start/end polling via props (`startPolling`, `endPolling`)
+- Multiple queries and query dependencies are supported
 - You can create groups to control the overall cache size.
 Each group has a limit on how much query results it can store, and will discard excessive items using the LRU algorithm.